MicrosoftDocs/power-automate-docs/articles/desktop-flows/create-custom-actions.md

 Selectors are represented by classes.

-Those classes must inherit the **ActionSelector<> class**.
+Those classes must inherit the **ActionSelector<TBaseActionClass> class**.

-In the UseName() method, the name of the action is declared.
-This is used in the resources.
+In the UseName() method, the name of the action selector is declared.
+This is used as a name of the action to resolve the resources.

 ```csharp
 public class Selector1 : ActionSelector<CentralCustomAction>